yanakolajara/L3-week-7.1-7.2-python-practice/readme.md

 Here is an example of a basic assistant that can be built with the current instructions.
 [Example Assistant](https://drive.google.com/file/d/17Z3HL_siiINTLJ_wU-FbWunN_UkU2K1O/view?usp=sharing)

+## Code

+Use the index.py file to create all of your code.

 ## Development Tiers